Mattgeary/SDM_simulations/example_sim.md

 ![plot of chunk AfricaPredictionMaps](figure/AfricaPredictionMaps.png)

 It looks like the model predicts big chunks of North Africa, a larger area in Central Africa and the coast of South Africa when they are not.
-This could be due to the lack of the precipitation variable in the model.
+This could be due to using only a couple of variables in the model.
 It is also likely to result from using a subset of values to train the model in Kenya.